ardanlabs/gotraining/README.md

 [GoDublin Meetup - Mar 2015](http://www.meetup.com/Dublin-Go-Meetup/events/220046214/)

 **_Workshops:_**
-Want to put on a workshop event for a couple of hours or event a full day?
+Want to put on a workshop event for a couple of hours or for a full day?
 Open

 **_Corporate:_**